esaruoho/paketti-manual/paketti_updates.md

 Tweaked most Track DSP Device hiding shortcuts + menu entries to make mention of "External Editor" and added `"All open External Editors for Track DSP & Sample FX Chain Devices have been closed."`  and `"No Track DSP or Sample FX Chain Device External Editors were open, did nothing."` for informing the user what is going on.

-this show_status thing will need to be done for hundreds of functions so whenever you see one that doesn't tell you what it does, hit me up at <#1251962697298214922>  and i'll tweak it in. there's too many for it to be doable in one go.
+this show_status thing will need to be done for hundreds of functions so whenever you see one that doesn't tell you what it does, hit me up and i'll tweak it in. there's too many for it to be doable in one go.
 ![](attachments/2024-06-18_Screenshot_2024-06-18_at_23.29.19.png)

 ![](attachments/2024-06-18_Screenshot_2024-06-18_at_23.29.34.png)